Boat Finance Australia Weekly Marine and Boating News Wrap

 Read Full Transcript:

-Hello and welcome to Boat Finance Australia Weekly Marine and Boating News Wrap, Im Paige Estritori with your update for Sunday 17 May 2026.
+Hello and welcome to the Boat Finance Australia Weekly Marine and Boating News Wrap.
+Im Paige Estritori, and its 1 July 2026.

 The information on this website is general in nature and does not take into account your objectives, financial situation, or needs.
 Consider seeking personal advice from a licensed adviser before acting on any information.